 The processor / Microcontroller is the embedded system’s brain.
 The performance of the system depends on it.
 There are numerous varieties of processors and controllers available in the market depending on the needs of the application.
-The embedded system can itself act like a central processing unit.
-There can be an 8-bit, 32-bit or processor even with a higher number of bits.
+The embedded system can act as a central processing unit.
+There can be an 8-bit, 32-bit, or processor even with a higher number of bits.

 As you have already read in the blog, there are particular embedded software applications that implement automation features based on time.
-Accordingly, the embedded system has the timer counter.
-The component is integrated in the embedded system according to the user requirements.
+Accordingly, the embedded system has a timer counter.
+The component is integrated with the embedded system according to the user’s requirements.